meyoliv/Read-pls/README.md

-hey ! pls read this :
+please reaaadd :

-am ella/liv, under 14, please dont be THAT creepy/weird to me
+hi! am ella/liv, am under 14, please dont be THAT creepy/weird

- -i get nosy sometimes so, please don't mind it

- - am sometimes afk, w2i!!

- - if i do smith wrong just tell me, dont be afraid, please, i make alot of mistake
+— before u int :

+ i may sometimes act problomatic so be aware, i kinda get moody (i have alot of mood swings help) im not very good in english — my grammer, spelling etc wont always be correct so dont mind it

- - if u dont like me, block or ignore me
+ — if u dont like me or feel uncomfortable arround me, block or ignore me

-c*h freeeeellyyyyyyy <3 idm at all !!

-  — am kinda bad at english , my grammer wont always be good, i text pretty slowly, i lowk get mad at small things and am kinda shy ! so if u dont wanna deal with me, block or ignore freely !

- THANKS FOR READING ! ^_^
+ ; thanks forr readdinnnggg!!!